somtochiama/flux2/tests/integration/README.md

 - Azure CLI, need to be logged in using az login.
 - Docker CLI for registry login.
 - kubectl for applying certain install manifests.
+- An Azure DevOps organization, personal access token and ssh keys for accessing repositories within the organization.
+The scope required for the personal access token is:
+  - `Project` and Team - read, write and manage access
+  - `Code` - Full
+  - Please take a look at the [terraform provider](https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs/guides/authenticating_using_the_personal_access_token#create-a-personal-access-token) for more explanation.

 ## Tests